 SSL Client Certificates

 For outbound integrations, the SSL Client Certificates node allows full management of HTTPS connection certificates for self-signed TLS or mTLS (multiple transport layer security), without any system downtime.
 It also provides full visibility into all configured certificates.
-Self-signed certificate management functionality is useful for environments where globally signed certificates are not present but the external site is trusted.
+Self-signed certificate management functionality is useful for environments where globally signed certificates are not present, but the external site is trusted.

 Trusted Certificates

-The trusted certificates section stores public keys that identify:
+The 'Trusted Certificates' section stores public keys that identify:

 • external sites that STEP trusts